jonathanyeh0723/meme-generator/README.md

 ```
 ![all_photos](./resources/all_photos.png)

-*Note that if you see some warning messages like `PlotEngine.py:33: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.`,and can not display images as expect, you can fix it by running command below:
+*Note that if you see some warning messages like `PlotEngine.py:33: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.`, and can not display images as expect, you can fix it by running command below:
 ```
 $ sudo apt-get install python3-tk
 ```